-By signing this form I confirm that I have read the Admissions Policy of the school applied for and that the information I have provided is correct.
-I understand that I must notify the school immediately if there is any change to these details and that, should any information I have given prove to be inaccurate, the offer of a place may be withdrawn even if the child has already started school.
+I confirm that I have read the Admissions Policy of the academy and that the information I have provided is correct.
+I understand that I must notify the academy immediately if there is any change to these details and that, should any information I have given prove to be inaccurate, the Admission Authority may withdraw any offer of a place even if the child has already started school.